anyflow/openapi-endpoint-filter/README.md

 ## Introduction

-A Rust-based Istio Proxy-Wasm plugin that injects the OpenAPI-derived path template of a request path into the request header, enabling its use as a value in Istio metric labels.
+A Rust-based Istio/Envoy Proxy-Wasm plugin that injects the OpenAPI-derived path template of a request path into the request header, enabling its use as a value in Istio metric labels.

 ## Motivation